-Birtenshaw School Merseyside is an independent special school offering education for children aged 3-19 for pupils with significant physical impairment, complex health needs, learning disability and / or Autistic Spectrum Conditions.
+Birtenshaw School Merseyside is an independent special school offering education for children aged 3-19 who have an EHCP (Education Health Care Plan), for pupils with significant physical impairment, complex health needs, learning disability and / or Autistic Spectrum Conditions.

 Our dynamic and passionate staff are committed to the Birtenshaw vision of ‘Transforming Lives’.
 We ensure that pupils receive the same learning and social opportunities as other pupils; which we achieve by providing facilities which are second to none and a creative curriculum tailored to meet their needs.

 With dedicated staff, a unique approach and purpose built facilities: we provide a supportive, safe and happy environment; where all young people receive the support they need.

 The physical environment is of vital consideration when setting the climate for learning.
 The building is airy and spacious and provides a calm and safe environment in which pupils can thrive.
 Adopting a “Total Communication” approach means that we view all behaviour as communication, assessing the function of the behaviour and supporting pupils to communicate more effectively, leading to lower anxiety and improved relationships.

 The development of communication is a strong focus of the school and supporting children with speech, language and communication needs is key.
 There are Speech and Language therapists on site who provide one to one support, group sessions and support staff and parents with strategies to enhance communication through the use of signing, PECS, and other assistive and augmentative communication methods.